EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

   *	<code>vagrant up</code> and <code>vagrant ssh</code> to start.
   * Starting up vagrant the first time needs to take place on campus to aviod firewall issues.
 ### Set Up IRODS User
-  * in vagrant home dir do <code>iinit</code> for wrkspuser/passWORD
+  * In vagrant home dir do <code>iinit</code> for wrkspuser/passWORD
+  * The answers to the questions should match those properties of the userDatastoreConfig in the yaml files that will be employed here.
-  * this will allow vagrant user to mirror WDK use as these are the credentials that the WDK will use.
+  * This will allow vagrant user to mirror WDK use as these are the credentials that the WDK will use.
 ### Start Up Jenkins
   * Jenkins runs as a service.
 If not running, start it (consult the vagrant-wij README.md file for details)
   * The website is wij.vm:9171